THEREALUNREAL/THEREALUNREAL.github.io/_posts/2021-12-07-ThunderTierOne.markdown

 [Title] Test [Title]

-# Title

-## Title

-### Title

-#### Title

-### My Great Heading {#6}
+#### World of Thunder Tier One

 I was responsible primarily for the Level Design and Environment Art in Thunder Tier One.
 The level design team consisted of me and my colleague João Rebelo.
-I was more or less involved in the creation of all the levels.
+I was more or less involved in the creation of all the levels in some regard.

+With Thunder we wanted to ensure a realistic experience for the player.
+For this reason AI behaviour was super important to get right and played a big role for Level Design.
+We determined early on that missions should in most cases support full stealth aproaches.
+This would depend on the type of mission but was something I took pride in trying to achieve every time I could, as I think it's a great choice to leave up to the player to decide how he's going to tackle each challenge.

+Thunder features a costumizable inventory that allows players to bring different gadgets to each mission such as fiber optic cameras, wire cutters, lockpicker and more.
+Each item the player brings with him adds to his weight, affecting his movement and weapon control.
+The goal for us was that with each time the player plays a mission, he'll gradually recognize certain things he can exploit in his next run.
+The levels had to be designed with these mechanics in mind and ensure a balanced, fun and rewarding experience.

+#### Logic

+Thunder had quite a small team of developers, and while this has its obvious downsides its' also got some cool perks.
+I was able to work super close to our engineers and get a good grasp of all the systems in the game.
+With this knowledge, I was responsible for setting up much of the level logic such as AI spawners, triggers, and other multiplayer gamemodes such as Deathmatch, Advance And Secure and Exfil.

+#### Exfil

+At some point during development, we were asked to brainstorm and come up with potential cool extra gamemodes for PVE and PVP.
+Being a big fan of PVP games and specificly Counter-Strike I knew I'd love to have a round based gamemode in TTO.

+Thus I took some of my free time to design something I thought could work with the maps we had already designed (with slight adjustments required), that could be fun and offer a lot of replayability.

+I came up with Exfil - Sort of an extract gamemode, where one team has to extract a special item that can be dropped once and picked up again if the carrier dies.

+Being a big fan of multiplayer games, from the start I pushed for different PVP modes and took initiative in adapting and setting up game levels to support different the different gamemodes.

 - LEVEL DESIGN
 - LEVEL LOGIC
 - DESTRUCTIBLES
 - GAME DESIGN
+-   Exfil
+-   Advance and Secure
+- OUTGAME FEATURES
+-   Contracts
+-   Player Progression
--
+-   UI

 [![TTO #1]({{ site.url }}/images/ThunderTierOne/Maps2_600x200.gif)]({{ site.url }}/images/ThunderTierOne/Maps2_600x200.gif)